 But IMO and others have been taking action to address the problem, including regulating the discharge of garbage from ships and supporting research work.

-In 2018, IMO adopted an Action Plan to address marine plastic litter from ships.
+In 2021, IMO adopted the IMO Strategy to Address Marine Plastic Litter from Ships, with a vision to "strengthen the international framework and compliance with the relevant IMO instruments, endeavouring to achieve zero plastic waste discharges to sea from ships by 2025".
+This followed the adoption, in 2018, of an Action Plan to address marine plastic litter from ships.
 This plan aims to enhance existing regulations and introduce new supporting measures to reduce marine plastic litter from ships.

 As part of the action plan, IMO will look into the availability and adequacy of port reception facilities; consider making marking of fishing gear mandatory, in cooperation with the Food and Agriculture Organization (FAO); promote reporting the loss of fishing gear; facilitate the delivery of retrieved fishing gear to shore facilities; review provisions related to the training of fishing vessel personnel and familiarization of seafarers to ensure awareness of the impact of marine plastic litter; consider establishing a compulsory mechanism to declare loss of containers at sea and identify number of losses; and look at ways to enhance public awareness of the marine plastic litter issue.